isomerpages/govtech-stp/_rgl-malaysia/01c-rgl-faq.md

 #### 23. What if I test positive for COVID-19 in Singapore?

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop during his/her stay in Singapore.

 Singapore Citizens and PRs may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
 Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as private insurance, where applicable.

-Note that all Short-Term Pass Holders will be accorded the necessary medical treatment at his/her cost.
+Note that all Short-Term Pass holders will be accorded the necessary medical treatment at their cost.

 ### **Health Measures in Singapore**